 Even though it felt like I was inches from death, the view at the top was definitely worth it!

 I’ve now been at Berkeley for two months, and really love studying here.
 Not only are classes fun and stimulating, but the campus is a vibrant cultural hub.

 Berkeley has a rich history as a center for important scientific advances as well as a number of powerful social movements.
 The university has been home to over 70 Nobel Prize winners, played a key role in the computing revolution, and has overseen the discovery of 16 atomic elements on the periodic table (including berkelium)…

 The world’s first Cyclotron particle accelerator, used to make discoveries in nuclear physics.

 The campus was also the focal point of the Free Speech Movement during the 1960s, with thousands of protestors fighting for the right to free expression during a time of political suppression both on campus and beyond.

 Free Speech protestors gather on Sproul Plaza in 1964.

 Conservative politicians feared that the university was a threat to social order and national security, with Ronald Reagan dismissing protest groups as a bunch of “beatniks, radicals and filthy speech advocates.”
-During a particularly large protest in 1969 Reagan declared a State of Emergency in Berkeley, and sent 2,200 National Guards to restore order.
+During a particularly large protest in 1969 Reagan declared a State of Emergency in Berkeley, and sent 2,200 National Guard troops to restore order.
 The militarized crack down included the use of shotguns loaded with buck-shot against protestors, as well as a military helicopter flying over campus and spraying nausea gas over thousands of students.
 The use of force resulted in one student being killed, another blinded, and over a hundred seeking hospital treatment for their injuries.